pytorch/hub/nvidia_deeplearningexamples_efficientnet.md

 print(f'Using {device} for inference')
 ```

-Load the model pretrained on IMAGENET dataset.
+Load the model pretrained on ImageNet dataset.

 You can choose among the following models: